veteransgroup/locallib/README.md

-# Django Local Library
+# Django Public Library

-"Local Library" prototype website written in Django by Jeff.
+"Public Library" prototype website written in Django by Jeff
+<a href="mailto:liubing009@gmail.com">Email to Jeff</a>

 ## Overview

-This web application creates an online catalog for a small local library, where users can browse available books and manage their accounts.
+This web application creates an online catalog for a small public library, where users can browse available books and manage their accounts.

 The main features that have currently been implemented are: